gSchool/ada-1-intro-to-ruby/02-methods/02-ruby-methods.md

   - Learn to write our own methods!
   - Understand a _method signature_!
   - Figure out the difference between _parameters_ and _arguments_.
-  - Identify method signatures for methods we have used
+  - Identify method signatures for methods we have used.
-  - See the difference between using `return` and not using it
+  - See the difference between using `return` and not using it.

 ## Methods